TannDev/silence-among-us/README.md

 - `HOST`: The hostname where the server is listening.
 (Default: 'localhost:${PORT}')
 - `SECURE`: Whether the bot is available via HTTPS.
 (Default: 'false')

+_Note:_ The server doesn't include SSL natively, but can be placed behind an appropriate proxy such as nginx.
+In this case, set `PORT` to the _actual_ port used by the server, but set `HOST` and `SECURE` to their externally-accessible values.

-The easiest way to store these is to create `.env` file in the standard `VAR=value` format:
+An easy way to provide this to the app is to create an `.env` file in the standard `VAR=value` format:
 ```
 DISCORD_TOKEN=your-token-goes-here
 HOST=sau.my-example-domain.com
 PORT=8443
 SECURE=true
 ```

-_Note:_ The server doesn't include SSL natively, but can be placed behind an appropriate proxy such as nginx.
-In this case, set `PORT` to the _actual_ port used by the server, but set `HOST` and `SECURE` to their externally-accessible values.

 #### Run via Docker-Compose
 If you have Docker-Compose, you can run the bot with a simple `docker-compose.yaml` file.